3.4 Travis + GitHub

 master branch instead of

 gh-pages (this is the only exception).
-What I recommend you to do is to separate the source repository and the output repository.
+I recommend that you separate the source repository and the output repository.
 For example, you may have a

 website-source repository with the same settings as the above